 In choosing to study Economics you will engage with a dynamic subject, which is fundamental to understanding not just the operations of business and commerce, but the organisation and functioning of societies.

 Our lecturers are actively engaged in academic and policy-oriented research and consulting.
 Many have a business, as well as an academic, background allowing us to inform you of the latest developments in your subject area and pass on a practical awareness of the contemporary business environment.
 Our programmes are supported by visiting speakers who also bring their professional experience to the classroom.

 Teaching in the Aberystwyth Business School is underpinned by research.
 Our academic staff publish their work in leading academic journals and regularly act as consultants to a range of organisations.
 In the most recent Research Excellence Framework (2014) assessment the university was placed in the top 50 institutions for research power and intensity.
 It submitted 77% of eligible staff and 95% of the university's research was of an internationally recognised standard.

 As well as being active researchers, our lecturers have a professional economics background, so that by applying their real-world knowledge to theoretical concepts, your learning experience is firmly located in the context of proper professional practice.
 We also believe strongly in a teaching model which requires active student involvement rather than passive information-gathering, ensuring that you can meet the demands of potential employers on graduation.

 We have arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
-If you are interested in learning about the Chinese business mind, economic development in Russia or financial systems in Japan, then this is definitely an opportunity not to be missed!
+We currently have partner universities in India, China, Russia, Japan, the United Arab Emirates and Brazil and our portfolio of countries is rapidly expanding.